|

 Regulatory Fees at Robinhood

-The other cost is called the Trading Activity Fee.
-This fee amounts to $0.000166 for each share of equity sold and $0.00279 for each option contract the user sells.
-The payment is rounded to the nearest penny for each transaction but caps out at $7.27.
-If an order executes in several parts, the $7.27 limit applies to each trade rather than the order itself.
-Sales of 50 shares or less are exempt from this fee on Robinhood's platform.
+Another charge is the Trading Activity Fee.
+It equals $0.000166 for each share of stock sold and $0.00279 for each option contract sold.
+The amount is rounded to the nearest penny and capped at $7.27 per trade.
+If an order executes in parts, each trade within that order has its own $7.27 limit.
+Sales of 50 shares or fewer are exempt from this fee.

 Service Fees at Robinhood